Automattic/newspack-ghostcms-migrator/README.md

 - Command-line access to the WordPress website (this could mean SSH for remotely hosted sites).
 - [WP-CLI](https://wp-cli.org/) installed.
-- For remotely hosted sites, FTP/SFTP/SCP or other way to upload the Ghost JSON export to the server.
+- For remotely hosted sites, FTP/SFTP/SCP or other method to upload the Ghost JSON file to the server.
 (Depending on your WordPress security settings, you may be able to upload the JSON file into the Media Library, but this is not advised as it will make the JSON file publicly available).

 ## Step 4: Run the migrator

-#### Review help and arguments
+### Review help and arguments

 Before running the migrator, please review the help output to understand the required and optional arguments.